Okay I am a wee bit late for this one – but really is it ever too late for a drink that can contain alcohol?

 8) Place biscuits on parchment paper in a cookie sheet.
 The biscuits should just be touching each other – this will make them puff upwards more than then expand sideways!

 Brush the top with any left-over milk to make the tops brown evenly.

-Bake for 20 to 25 minutes (until desired golden brown on top)
+Bake for 12 to 17 minutes (or until golden brown on top)

 Let cool a few minutes – and then enjoy!